GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device-alt-texter/README.md

 Alt Texter adds a context menu entry for images on the web.
 When activated, it:

-1. Analyzes the image using Gemini Nano's multimodal capabilities
+1. Analyzes the image using Gemini Nano's multimodal capabilities.
-2. Generates a concise, functional description following accessibility best practices (object-action-context framework)
+2. Generates a concise, functional description following accessibility best practices (object-action-context framework).
-3. Displays the description in a popup where you can optionally translate it
+3. Displays the description in a popup where you can optionally translate it.
-4. Lets you copy the alt text to your clipboard for use elsewhere
+4. Lets you copy the alt text to your clipboard for use elsewhere.

 ## Running this extension